pfrazee/infocivics/index.md

 <img src="/images/separation-of-powers.jpg" class="right circle autosize">

-To resolve this confusion, we can try to borrow concepts from civics.
+To resolve this confusion, we can borrow concepts from civics.
 We might describe the consolidation of powers into applications as the absense of a "separation of powers" on the Web.
 Large hosts such as Facebook are placed in charge of all tasks related to their application, and have no limit on which powers they may acquire.

-Confusions which arise from overly-broad terms suggest there's a lack of clarity in the thought or communication within the decentralization community.
-Participants are less likely to understand the goals of the community if the language or concepts are imprecise.
-This can easily lead to disagreements about the best models of authority and network design.
+Overly-broad terminology suggests that the communication within the decentralization community lacks clarity.
+We're less likely to understand the goals of the community if the language or concepts are imprecise.

 Bitcoin is now the victim of an emergent political standards process with conflicting goals.
 (See: ["The invisible politics of Bitcoin"](https://pdfs.semanticscholar.org/5761/af4eff318e876f2990aa53469352826214a0.pdf "The invisible politics of Bitcoin: governance crisis of a decentralised infrastructure").)
 Protocol changes are led by a core team then put to a vote by the miners, effectively forming a legislative body.
 This mechanism of voting, the miner "signal," was not originally intended to act as a vote, but has developed into that practice as interests diverged ([source](https://medium.com/@elombrozo/forks-signaling-and-activation-d60b6abda49a "Forks, Signaling, and Activation")).
-The fact that voting-power in this legislature is purchased and that nearly half of the votes are controlled by four entities ([source](https://www.technologyreview.com/s/610018/bitcoin-and-ethereum-have-a-hidden-power-structure-and-its-just-been-revealed/ "Bitcoin and Ethereum have a hidden power structure, and it’s just been revealed")) should be cause for alarm.
+The fact that voting-power in this legislature is purchased and that nearly half of the votes are controlled by four entities ([source](https://www.technologyreview.com/s/610018/bitcoin-and-ethereum-have-a-hidden-power-structure-and-its-just-been-revealed/ "Bitcoin and Ethereum have a hidden power structure, and it’s just been revealed")) should be cause for concern.
 Practically speaking, the legislative design of Bitcoin is plutocratic (rule by the wealthiest participants) as mining power is a reflection of invested capital.
 Some people may favor this design because they feel the miners have the most investment in the protocol’s future.
 Others may feel the plutocracy is itself a centralization which fails to represent the majority of transactors.
 Either way, this is a political discussion which should be made explicit, and will lead community-members to feel disenfranchised if they disagree about the power structure.

 <img src="/images/eth.png" class="noborder autosize" style="max-width: 100%; margin: 30px auto 40px">